 Los Angeles is known for its many landmarks

 If you want to know how harsh it was to settle on the items that would make this section, just lose yourself in the endless selection of runners-up!
+These are the landmarks to add to your Los Angeles bucket list.

 1. Hollywood Sign